learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is lambda?
-What are Lambda Functions ?Explain lambda expressions.
-When would you use one?
-What is Anonymous Function?
-Why lambda forms in python does not have statements?
-What is the lambda operator?
+What are Lambda Functions ?

-A function which doesn’t contain any name is known as a anonymous function lambda function, Lambda function we can assign to the variable & we can call the lambda function through the variable.
+A function which doesn't contain any name is known as a anonymous function lambda function, Lambda function we can assign to the variable & we can call the lambda function through the variable.

 Syntax:
 `Lambda arguments:expression`